MicrosoftDocs/memdocs/memdocs/intune/user-help/move-to-new-device-management-setup.md

 ---
 # Move to new device management setup

 If your organization requires you to move to a new device management setup, you'll need to follow the onscreen steps to add an Android work profile.
 A work profile separates the work data on your device from the personal data.
-Your organization will manage the work profile, which consists of only school or work-related files and data.
-Your organization won't see or manage the personal data on your device.
+Your school or workplace can manage the work profile, which consists of only school or work-related files and data.
+Your organization can't see or manage the personal data on your device.

 Complete the following steps to set up your work profile.
 For a more detailed look at the Android work profile enrollment process, see [Enroll device with Android work profile](./enroll-device-android-work-profile.md).